-Councillor Taylor stated that the case studies were useful and asked whether they could be expanded upon with detail age whole patient journey through the system.
+Councillor Taylor stated that the case studies were useful and asked whether they could be expanded upon with details of the whole patient journey through the system.
 The Associate Director of Commissioning for Trafford CCG thanked the Councillor for their feedback and said that she would ensure that this was done during the next update the Committee received.